 Experts Determine Candidates for a Kidney Transplant

 The multidisciplinary team at University Hospitals Transplant Institute decides if a patient should be a candidate for a kidney transplant after a thorough review of test results, physical examination, medical and social history and doctor recommendations.
 All decisions about kidney transplant candidacy are made by the multidisciplinary team as a group.
-All decision made by the multidisciplinary team are discussed with the patient by the physician or transplant nurse coordinator.
+All decisions made by the multidisciplinary team are discussed with the patient by the physician or transplant nurse coordinator.
 Once accepted for a kidney transplant, the patient is placed on the United Network for Organ Sharing (UNOS) kidney transplant waiting list.
 (An alternate option is for patients to choose a living donor kidney transplant with an organ donated by a family member, friend, coworker or acquaintance.)

 Kidney Transplant Waiting List